Forced Adoptions Support Service

 You can access the Forced Adoptions Support Service at Wattle Place if you are:

-- a mother who lost a child through forced adoption
+- a mother who’s child was taken through forced adoption

 - a person forcibly removed and adopted

-- a father who lost a child through forced adoption
+- a father who’s child was taken through forced adoption

 - a close family member of one of the above.